 UCalgary BLSA reflects the diversity of the Black/African experience and welcomes allies from all backgrounds who also seek to make a meaningful contribution to the furtherance of justice.

-Past Events: Black History Month Events (in recent years this has included educational panels with members of the legal profession, Violent Kind Portrait Unveiling); BLSA Canada National Conference; UCalgary BLSA 1L Welcome Event; 3L Graduation Dinner; CIWA Toy Drive; Lunch and Learn Events with law firms.
+Past Events: Black History Month Events (in recent years this has included educational panels with members of the legal profession, Violent Kind Portrait Unveiling); BLSA Canada National Conference; UCalgary BLSA 1L Welcome Event; 3L Graduation Dinner; CIWA Toy Drive; Undergraduate Spend a Day

 Follow us on Instagram: @ucalgaryblsa